FlameWolf/quick-pad-v2/README.md

 - Create, view, search, edit, archive, and delete plain-text notes from a tile-based dashboard.
 - Each tile shows the title, last-updated date, and a short summary preview.
 - Live sentence, word, and character counts (Unicode-aware via `Intl.Segmenter`) while reading or editing.
+- Counts and summaries are computed once and cached per note, then recalculated live while editing.
+- Note bodies are **lazy-loaded**: only metadata is read on startup, and the full content is fetched on demand when a note is opened.
+- Search matches both note titles and note bodies (content is scanned on demand).
 - Per-note undo / redo history while editing (debounced, up to 100 steps).
 - "Discard unsaved changes" guard when navigating away or reloading mid-edit.
 - Confirm dialog (with Enter / Escape keyboard shortcuts) protects destructive actions.